stevenmaguire/stevenmaguire.github.io/_drafts/ten-cent-website.md

 After years of building simple static HTML sites for one-off silly (or ridiculous) projects I've learned to embrace a CDN early on in your projects.
 In my opinion, it is easier to layer it in early and not need it than it is to insert it later, especially if you are under load.

-I setup one distribution that points to one custom origin for the URL offered by the "static website hosting" feature within S3.
+I set up one distribution that points to one custom origin for the URL offered by the "static website hosting" feature within S3.
 After this distribution was (finally) deployed and ready it was time to point my domain to the hosted content.

 ---

 ## SSL termination and reverse proxying with Digital Ocean

 A habit I've picked up is to always configure SSL for my projects.
 At this point in my life I will not launch a new website without adding SSL support.
 This used to be kind of expensive.
-Fortunately for us all, LetsEncrypt is a low-cost (sort of free) solution for obtaining SSL encryption for your projects.
+Fortunately for us all, [LetsEncrypt](https://letsencrypt.org) is a low-cost (sort of free) solution for obtaining SSL encryption for your projects.
 The actual certificates are completely free.
 The "sort of free" part comes from a requirement by LetsEncrypt to renew the cert after a matter of weeks rather than annually.
 You will need to do this manually (ugh!) or find a tool that will automate the renewal and deployment of updated certificates.

 For my non-static personal projects that require an application server I use a couple of Droplets in my [Digital Ocean account](https://m.do.co/c/196f6f6823aa), mostly running PHP and MySQL.
 I use a tool called [Forge](https://forge.laravel.com) to provision and maintain the configuration of those Droplets.
 One of the awesome features of Forge is automated renewal of LetsEncrypt certificates.

-I updated the DNS for FootballCropTop.com, setup a reverse proxy on Digital Ocean to the Cloudfront distribution I created earlier, and requested a LetsEncrypt certificate.
+I updated the DNS for FootballCropTop.com, setup an NGINX reverse proxy on Digital Ocean to the Cloudfront distribution I created earlier, and requested a LetsEncrypt certificate.
 Now the site is alive and well, accessible in browsers everywhere; especially by the fine folks at ShareASale.

 ---